probinso/color-pollution/README.md

 In order to understand concepts like **quantum efficiency**, we will also need to think of lite as a series of particles (traveling in a wave along a ray).
 A quantum of **electromagnetic radiation** is called a photon. **Electromagnetic radiation** sources emit with differing densities of photons.
 Each obstacle in a photon's path has a probability of interrupting the photon's travel before colliding with a recording sensor.

 ## Bands
 We often talk about Bands of the Electromagnetic Spectrum in order to simplify communication.
 A band is a continuous range of wavelengths that we have assigned a useful label.
-Human Visible light is a very narrow band...
+Human Visible light is a very narrow band.
+Other bands are often labeled by our technologies that use them.

 <img src="http://hyperphysics.phy-astr.gsu.edu/hbase/imgmod/emus.gif" />

 Additionally, it would be nice to use sensors to exactly determine the wavelength of incident **electromagnetic radiation**, however, existing sensor systems are limited to communicating only a triggered state.
 It is common practice to reduce a continuous span of wavelengths to well defined bands and measure intensity by counting the triggered sensors per band in unit area.
 This is inspired by how biological systems reduce colors.
-This translation is similar to using the Floor function accross the real numberline.
+This translation is similar to using the Floor function across the real number line.

-Since astronomers are often concerned with bands beyond human visable light, they use color mapping to make images to improve communication...
+Since many disciplines are concerned with bands outside of human visible light, they use color mapping strategies to produce images.
+This is a technique often used in data visualization to improve communication.
+We have a dedicated section below to introduce color mapping techniques and ways to communicate colors.

 # Absorption, Reflection, Refraction